 Yellow Squash & Chickpea Curry

-Simmered in warming spices, this Yellow Squash & Chickpea Curry is the perfect meal for a cold day!
+Simmered in warming spices, this chickpea curry with coconut milk and squash is the perfect meal for a cold day!

 I used butternut squash in this recipe, but you could also use pumpkin or sweet potato if you are not a big fan of squash, and the chickpeas add some much needed plant-based protein to the dish.
 Serve it on its own or with a side of fluffy rice for a hearty lunch or dinner!